Tips for a healthy mind, body and spirit

 Exercise, eating well and getting enough sleep.
 We know these things help our hearts, but did you know they help our minds stay healthy too?

+If you’re in the mood for making some positive changes to your life, then good on you.
 These tips will help to keep you feeling good while taking care of your heart.
+Bonus – they’re easy to do too.

 1. Get enough sleep